Install an Edge Node

 Works on x86_64 and aarch64 Linux.
 Uses apt on Debian/Ubuntu or dnf on RHEL/Fedora.

-If your manager uses a self-signed certificate, add --allow-insecure:
+If your manager uses a self-signed certificate:

-sudo bash packaging/install-edge.sh \ --manager wss://YOUR_MANAGER:8443/ws/node \ --registration-token <token> \ --allow-insecure4.
+sudo bash packaging/install-edge.sh \ --manager wss://YOUR_MANAGER:8443/ws/node \ --registration-token <token> \ --accept-self-signed4.
 Verify

 Section titled “4.
 Verify”sudo systemctl status bilbycast-edgesudo systemctl status bilbycast-ptpBoth should be active (running).
 Then check the manager: